praetoriansentry/eth-pos-devnet/README.md

 seq 0 240 | awk '{print "cast block --full -j " $0 " > out/block_" sprintf("%02d", $0) ".json"}' | bash
 ```

-10. At this point, we'll want to checkout and build
+9. At this point, we'll want to checkout and build
     [zero-bin](https://github.com/0xPolygonZero/zero-bin) in order to
     test proof generation.
 Make sure to checkout that repo and run
     `cargo build --release` to compile the application for
     testing.
 The snippets below assume
     [zero-bin](https://github.com/0xPolygonZero/zero-bin) has been
     checked out and compiled in `$HOME/code/zero-bin`.
-Currently,
-    you'll need to use the `assorted_fixes` branch.
-After compiling,
+After
-    the `leader` and `rpc` binaries will be created in the
+    compiling, the `leader` and `rpc` binaries will be created in the
     `target/release` folder.

 ``` bash